 This SC focuses on the ability to increase spacing between lines, words, letters, and paragraphs.
 Any combination of these may assist a user with effectively reading text.
-As well, ensuring users can override author settings for spacing also signficantly increases the likelihood other style preferences can be set by the user.
+As well, ensuring users can override author settings for spacing also significantly increases the likelihood other style preferences can be set by the user.
 For example, a user may need to change to a wider font family than the author has set in order to effectively read text.